atomikos/transactions-essentials/README.md

 ### Contributing

+Please fork to contribute, and send a pull request when you have a contribution ready for our review.

+For an enhancement or larger feature, create a GitHub issue first to discuss.

 DO NOT COMMIT/PUSH TO THIS REPOSITORY DIRECTLY!
 WE OVERWRITE IT WHENEVER WE MERGE PULL REQUESTS.

-Please fork and send a pull request when you have a contribution ready for our review.

-For an enhancement or larger feature, create a GitHub issue first to discuss.

 #### License